Psychotherapy for Depression

 Many studies support the idea that therapy can be a powerful treatment for depression.
 Some, although not all, have also found that combining depression medicine with therapy can be particularly effective.
-A review published in the Archives of General Psychiatry, for example, concluded that therapy combined with antidepressants worked better than depression medicine alone.
-It also supported the idea that therapy can help people stay compliant with their drug treatment in the long term.
+A large-scale trial involving more than 400 patients with treatment-resistant depression found that the use of cognitive behavioral therapy (CBT) alongside depression medication significantly reduced depression symptoms.

 What are the benefits of psychotherapy with depression?